cs3157-borowski/guides/login.md

 ## Writing Code with a Text Editor

-In this course, you will be writing code using a command line text editor on the class server.
-In previous semesters, most students and professors recommend Vim.
-But you can do your own research and use any text-editor that you feel comfortable with (for example, Emacs).
-You may, however, be tested on the basics of Vim.

-Spend the first few days going through the tutorials for your chosen text-editor.
-For those of you who choose Vim, you can use the built-in tutorial by running `vimtutor` in the command-line.
+In this course, you may use any text editor or integrated development environment (IDE) of your choice.
+Most students use [Visual Studio Code](https://code.visualstudio.com/) when working on their local machine, and `vim`, a command line text editor, when working on the BB server.
+Regardless of your choice, you should get familiar with the basics of `vim`, as it will come in handy when testing code on the class server.
+You can use the built-in tutorial by running `vimtutor` in the command-line.

 Getting comfortable with your text-editor is very important for this course and will make it a lot easier when assignments become more complex, so practice early!

 ### Acknowledgments

 This guide was originally developed by Jae Woo Lee.

+It was adapted for Dr. Borowski's version of the class by the following TAs:
-Phillip Le and Jeremy Carin adapted it in Spring 23.
+- Phillip Le and Jeremy Carin (Spring 23)
+- Palash Sharma and Carl von Bonin (Spring 25)